-7 Natural Hay Fever & Allergy Relief Remedies That Actually Work
+7 Natural Hay Fever & Allergy Relief Remedies That Work

-There are plenty of natural remedies that provide relief so that you can enjoy the great outdoors with change of seasons.
+There are a handful of simple, natural remedies that can provide effective relief so that you can continue to enjoy life comfortably as the seasons change.

-These natural solutions help ease itchy, watery eyes, sneezing and runny nose, as well as the swelling around the eyes that’s associated with hayfever and allergies -and it does all this without your having to depend on over-the-counter antihistamines.
+These natural solutions help ease itchy, watery eyes, sneezing and even a persistent runny nose.
+Also, they can help soothe swelling around the eyes that is usually associated with hay fever and allergies.

 What Causes Hay Fever?

-Hayfever is most frequently caused by breathing in plant pollens such as ragweed and grass pollen or airborne pathogens, toxins and dust particles.
+Hay fever is most frequently caused by breathing in plant pollens such as ragweed and grass pollen, or due to exposure to airborne pathogens, toxins and dust particles.

-A clear, watery discharge from the nose and eyes is the most common reaction of someone suffering from hayfever or sneezing and nervous irritability.
+A clear, watery discharge from the nose and eyes is the most common irritation of someone suffering from hay fever, or sneezing and nervous irritability.

 What About Allergies?